AnthonySarmiento1/Nessus/README.md

 <h2>Program walk-through:</h2>

-<h3>Part 1:Inspecting traffic from a user </h3>
+<h3>Part 1: Inspecting traffic from a user </h3>

 <p align="center">
- To start off I opened a sample .pcap file provided by <a href="https://go.qwiklabs.com/">QikiLabs</a> to start experimenting with.
+ To start I opened a sample .pcap file provided by <a href="https://go.qwiklabs.com/">QikiLabs</a> to start experimenting with.
 By inserting <code>ip.addr == 142.250.1.139</code> In the filter box, only packets with the source or the destination IP address will appear.

 <img src="https://imgur.com/za6Ng5n.png" />
 </br>